Altinn/altinn-access-management-frontend/README.md

 - Run solution
 - Go to http://local.altinn.cloud/
 - Select user and continue
-- To see single rights, go to url: http://am.ui.local.altinn.cloud/accessmanagement/ui/delegate-single-rights/choose-service
+- To see single rights feature, go to url: http://am.ui.local.altinn.cloud/accessmanagement/ui/delegate-single-rights/choose-service
+- Paths to other parts of the application can be found on: src/routes/paths

 # Setup backend: